Know before you go

 Apart from the small woodland trail and viewpoint at the reserve, the wider area can be accessed via the forest roads and there are public footpaths onto the adjacent uplands.

 There is access to the small woodland trail and heronry viewpoint along the forest road.

 Opening timesThe reservoir can be viewed all year round.
 A visitor centre operated by the local ranger service may be open on selected weekends.
 The reservoir itself can only be accessed by permit only

 About the reserve

-Perhaps best known for its heronry (thought to be the largest in the Peak District with over 10 breeding pairs), the reserve is also a great place to seek out ravens and birds of prey.
+Perhaps best known for its heronry (thought to be the largest in the Peak District with up to 20 breeding pairs), the reserve is also a great place to seek out ravens and birds of prey.
 Stately red deer are shy residents of the forest, but can often be seen drinking from the reservoir in early morning.